Fazendaaa/Succubus/docs/README.md

 - Benchmarks
 - and so on

-That's because you are controling the environment rules, that's improve reproducibility by a lot as a side effect.
+That's because you are controling the environment commands, that's improve reproducibility by a lot as a side effect.
 You can see this as a FAB (Semiconductor fabrication plant) factory in which, by running 24/7, many teams are needed so that whole process can easily occurs without any hiccup; so FABs usually have [95% of its fabrication process automate](https://www.youtube.com/watch?v=FP_g-as29x0&feature=youtu.be) so many teams can work upon the same product during different steps of its fabrication.
 In a development environment this would mean that someone can take upon the work of the previous team without having to worry about having to configuring anything, just continue to work right after where the previous team/person stopped.

 ![jit](https://raw.githubusercontent.com/Fazendaaa/Succubus/master/assets/img/jit.jpg)